-Our rough diamond planners measure each rough stone and assess its potential.
-If a stone could be part of our Flawless collection, we direct it there for special care.
+Our rough diamond planners measure each rough diamond and assess its potential.
+If a diamond could be part of our Flawless collection, we direct it there for special care.
 If the diamond is merely gorgeous, it is forwarded to the experts in our planning department.

-The planner is the architect of the stone and will consider many options for what shapes could result, what colors may imbue the stone and where minor inclusions might be retained or excised.
-Part of this process is listening to the market and understanding how the finished product might fulfill a current demand, and part of it is listening to the stone itself and sensing what it wants to become.
+The planner is the architect of the diamond and will consider many options for what shapes could result, what colors may imbue the diamond and where minor inclusions might be retained or excised.
+Part of this process is listening to the market and understanding how the finished product might fulfill a current demand, and part of it is listening to the diamond itself and sensing what it wants to become.

-Within the planning department, our staff is encouraged to offer competing analyses of the same diamond, with the most valuable plan resulting in higher rankings, and bonuses, for its originator.
+Within the planning department, our staff is encouraged to offer competing analysis of the same diamond, with the most valuable plan resulting in higher rankings, and bonuses, for its originator.

 After planning, almost all of Venus Jewel's rough is sawn into one or more diamonds, in accordance with the planner's vision, by computer-aided machines in our Surat facility.
 In contrast to the old image of a cutter with a hammer and cleaving chisel, these lasers operate noiselessly and precisely, painstakingly flashing atom after atom from the stone.